sailecodes/InstaIV/README.md

 # InstaIV

 ## A basic social media app inspired by Instagram.
+See below for top-level details.

 ### Client-side